Pennsylvania Museum and School of Industrial Art

 The Pennsylvania Museum and School of Industrial Art (PMSIA), also referred to as the School of Applied Art, was a museum and teaching institution which later split into the Philadelphia Museum of Art and University of the Arts.
 It was chartered by the Commonwealth of Pennsylvania on February 26, 1876, in response to the Centennial International Exhibition held in Philadelphia that year.
+The intention was to train students to improve the designs of manufactured products.

 History and notable features

-Pennsylvania Museum and School of Industrial Art Broad & Pine Sts., Philadelphia.
-Now Hamilton Hall, University of the Arts.
+Pennsylvania Institution for the Deaf and Dumb; later Hamilton Hall, University of the Arts.